 01 Getting Started

 In this tutorial, we will overview different functionalities in Titan Web.
 We will look at SmartV and add some elements to the canvas, like a heading, input elements, a form, and a modal.
-We will look at an On Click Actions, add conditions and do a quick overview of what Salesforce integrations look like.
+We will look at On Click Actions, add conditions, and provide a quick overview of what Salesforce integrations look like.

 You open the project Settings by clicking the Gear icon on the left of the canvas.